 She has earned multiple awards for innovation throughout her career including Princeton University's Donald Griffin Management Award, the National Association of Colleges and Employers’ Innovation Excellence Award, the Metropolitan New York Career Placement Officers’ Association Award for Innovative Career Center Programming, the DeVry University Innovative and Creative Teaching Award, and the DeVry University President's Award.
 An early adopter and evangelist of social media use in higher education, Eva has conducted three nationwide research studies regarding the use of social media in the career services field and ways to leverage social platforms for constituent engagement, community building, and professional development.
 She has presented to academic and industry audiences about ways to develop a compelling and authentic social media presence, connect with purpose, and establish a professional network.

-She currently serves as a faculty member for the Management Leadership Institute of the National Association of Colleges and Employers.
-She is a member of the Graduate Career Consortium, the Society of Human Resource Managers and the American Association of University Women, among others.
-Eva is also on the board of directors for Dress for Success Central New Jersey where she assisted in developing a strategic plan for the expansion of the organization to serve disadvantaged women in seven counties across the state.
+Eva currently serves as a faculty member for the Management Leadership Institute of the National Association of Colleges and Employers where she teaches a course in strategic communications for emerging leaders in the field of career and professional development.
+She is a member of the Graduate Career Consortium, the Society of Human Resource Managers, and the American Association of University Women, among others.
+Eva also served on the board of directors for Dress for Success Central New Jersey where she assisted in developing a strategic plan for the expansion of the organization to serve disadvantaged women in seven counties across the state.

-Eva received a B.A. in psychology from Rutgers and an M.S. in higher education administration from Drexel University.
+A first-generation college student, Eva is passionate about creating programs that ensure equitable access to opportunity and social mobility.
+She received a B.A. in psychology from Rutgers and an M.S. in higher education administration from Drexel University.
 She also holds a mini-MBA certificate in social media marketing from Rutgers Business School.

-Please see news story of Dean Kubu's appointment here.
+Please see the University news story of Dean Kubu's appointment here.